mynona/vapor-oauth-example/README.md

 As there were essential flows missing such as token introspection, I extended this example.

 Unfortunately, vapor/oauth doesn't compile on linux anymore.
-Therefore, I used the following fork, where these issues are fixed:
+Therefore, I used the following fork, where these issues are fixed and additionally, PKCE is supported.

 https://github.com/vamsii777/vapor-oauth.git